On Air (streaming service)

-On Air is a streaming service that specialises in live and on-demand concert performances, other forms of on-stage entertainment, and documentaries.
-The platform provides access to recorded entertainment from various artists and venues, delivered in up to 4K UHD with Dolby Vision and Dolby Atmos.
-Viewers can access content through the On Air website, as well as apps for iOS, Apple TV, Android, Android TV, and Amazon Fire TV.
+On Air was a streaming service that specialized in live and on-demand concert performances, other forms of on-stage entertainment, and documentaries.
+The platform provided access to recorded entertainment from various artists and venues, delivered in up to 4K UHD with Dolby Vision and Dolby Atmos.
+Viewers could access content through the On Air website, as well as apps for iOS, Apple TV, Android, Android TV, and Amazon Fire TV.

-On Air offers TVOD (transaction video on demand) access.
-The service features performances across multiple genres, including rock, pop, classical, and electronic music.
+On Air offered TVOD (transaction video on demand) access.
+The service featured performances across multiple genres, including rock, pop, classical, and electronic music.

-The company has collaborated with production and distribution partners such as Mercury Studios and Spiritland Productions, among others.
-They have worked with venues such as the Royal Albert Hall, BBC Studios, and OVO Arena Wembley.
+The company had collaborated with production and distribution partners such as Mercury Studios and Spiritland Productions, among others.
+They worked with venues such as the Royal Albert Hall, BBC Studios, and OVO Arena Wembley.

 History and Operations

 On Air launched during 2019, with an aim to bring accessible live streaming and distribution capabilities to artists, labels and rights holders.

 The company launched its first version of the platform in 2020 with a range of genres including rap, soul, and classical, working with artists such as Skepta and Arlo Parks.

 In July 2021, the company streamed Reggae Recipe, a live version of a Capital XTRA radio show focused on dancehall, afrobeats, and reggae.
 In September of that year, On Air's Synchron Stage Orchestra classical shows were recognised by Classic FM as one of "the best classical music and opera online streams available in 2021".
 During this year, On Air also collaborated with several major record labels to produce and stream live concert content for their artists, including Robert Glasper and Anne-Marie.
 They also were an official broadcast partner for the AIM Awards in 2021.

 In 2022, On Air experienced significant growth.
 During this year, they released native mobile apps across iOS and Android with casting capabilities.
 They continued to work with major record labels, streaming predominantly rock and pop during this period, including Years & Years and 10cc.

 In 2023, On Air introduced TV apps across tvOS, AndoidTV and Amazon Fire TV.
 In collaboration with Dolby, On Air piloted live streaming 4K UHD with Dolby Vision and Dolby Atmos, including a real-time broadcast of All Time Low and on-demand concert of Noel Gallagher's High Flying Birds.
 During 2023, the company introduced an offering of in-house editing and post-production services for concert shows.

 In 2024 On Air substantially expanded their library of available content through a partnership with Mercury Studios offering concerts of a variety of genres and shows, including The Rolling Stones, Katy Perry, Hans Zimmer and Bob Marley, among others.
 In 2025, they worked with Devin Townsend on his rock-opera The Moth'.